Nuckal777/nuq/README.md

     -r, --raw
             If jq outputs a JSON string only output contained plain text.
 This post-processes the jq output, so it may not behave the same as "jq -r"

+    --slurp
+            Concatenate all input files into a JSON array before processing it with jq
 ```

 ## How it works